-MASKS MUST BE WORN IN ALL BUILDINGS.
-NO EXCUSES OR EXEMPTIONS.
+MASKS MUST BE WORN IN ALL BUILDINGS

 The Hope Center participates in the Washington County Food Bank program, distributing bags of groceries each month to low-income families and individuals.
 Our food bank is OPEN during the COVID-19 crisis and food bags are available to anyone during this pandemic.
 We are temporarily waiving the food bank card requirement.
 To receive a food bag please call 301.739.1165 during office hours (M-F 8:15-11:30am & 12:15-4pm) to schedule an appointment to pick up a food bag.
 PLEASE SCHEDULE AN APPOINTMENT.
 We cannot guarantee a food bag if you arrive without an appointment.
 Thank you.

 THIS INFORMATION IS FOR WHEN WE RETURN TO NORMAL FOOD BANK OPERATIONS AFTER THE CRISIS: